Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 # Compare the workflows versions

 The comparison function of the workflow enables to compare different workflow versions.
 By doing this, you can compare the JSON code lines of two different workflow versions, whereby all differences between the relevant code lines are highlighted.

-You can use this function to do the following
+You can use this function to do the following:
 - Compare a specific workflow version to any other version of that workflow available on the current instance.
 - Compare a specific workflow version to any workflow version available on another instance.
 - Because you can edit the JSON code directly, you can change, insert, or delete code lines.

-You can use this function for displaying change logs as well as to be able to do software-audits.
+- Display change logs.
+By doing it, you are able to do software-audits.

 ## Open the comparison window